Guinea-Bissau: Film

 Flora Gomes is an internationally renowned film director; his most famous film is Nha Fala (My Voice).
 Gomes's Mortu Nega (Death Denied) (1988) was the first fiction film and the second feature film ever made in Guinea-Bissau.
-(The first feature film was N’tturudu, by director Umban u'Kest in 1987.)
+(The first feature film was N'tturudu, by director Umban u'Kest in 1987.)
 At FESPACO 1989, Mortu Nega won the prestigious Oumarou Ganda Prize.
 In 1992, Gomes directed Udju Azul di Yonta, which was screened in the Un Certain Regard section at the 1992 Cannes Film Festival.
 Gomes has also served on the boards of many Africa-centric film festivals.
 The actress Babetida Sadjo was born in Bafatá, Guinea-Bissau.

 Sports

 Football is the most popular sport in Guinea-Bissau.
-The Guinea-Bissau national football team is controlled by the Federação de Futebol da Guiné-Bissau.
+The Guinea-Bissau national football team is under the authority of the Federação de Futebol da Guiné-Bissau.
 They are a member of the Confederation of African Football (CAF) and FIFA.